Digitally sign your software and code with a trusted Code Signing Certificate

 To collect your code signing certificate, please follow the link you have received in the fulfillment email.

-During configuration, the private key was automatically created and stored in Firefox’s trust store.
+During configuration, the private key was automatically created and stored in the browser’s trust store.

 Without the private key you cannot use your certificate !